gardener/gardener-extension-provider-aws/docs/usage/ipv6.md

 The IPv6 address ranges are provided by AWS.
 It is ensured that the IPv6 ranges are globally unique und internet routable.

+Network interfaces with prefixes are supported with [Nitro-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#instance-hypervisor-type).

+> [!WARNING]
+> Please make sure that your specified instance type for IPv6 is nitro-based.
+The same is valid for dual-stack.

 ### Load Balancer Configuration

 The AWS Load Balancer Controller is automatically deployed when using an IPv6-only shoot cluster.